- Strayer University - Bachelors of Science Degree in Criminal Justice

 As a bounty hunter in New Jersey it is your responsibility to keep up with the State Legislature on any developments of the laws in your field.
 Remember that violation of any bounty hunter provisions, knowingly or unknowingly, can result in thousands of dollars in fines, the revocation of your license, criminal proceedings, and jail time.

-Networking with colleagues in your field through organizations such as the New Jersey Gang Investigators Association and the New Jersey Bail Association can provide useful information, opportunities, and advantages for staying informed and expanding your employment opportunities.
+Networking with colleagues in your field through organizations such as the East Coast Gang Investigators Association and the New Jersey Bail Association can provide useful information, opportunities, and advantages for staying informed and expanding your employment opportunities.